 - How many do I need?

 Assign positions for everything you’ll need – storage equipment, machinery, supplies, raw materials.
 If there is something you always need, but always have to look for, make a specific place for it.
 Remember that you are envisioning your work area as it should be, with ease of identification, and proximity to work area as key factors.
 You’ll be maximizing your workstation layout so it works best for you.
 How can tweaking supplies or tool locations help you perform better in various situations?

 Eliminate “hunting” for tools or supplies in this phase.
-If people have to chase things like tape guns, brooms, or packing supplies, create a specific place just for these things.
-Create a place for those things and keep them there.
-If items are on the floor, use striping to denote where the item belongs (like a pallet jack or a cart).
-If it is supplies needed for operation, consider modular shelving, dividable drawer cabinets, or pegboards.
+If people have to chase things like tape guns, brooms or packing supplies, create a specific place just for these things and keep them there.
+If that place is the floor, use striping to denote where the item belongs (like a pallet jack or a cart).
+If it is supplies needed for operation, consider modular shelving, dividable drawer cabinets or pegboards.

 3. Seiso – (Shine)

 Now that the clutter, unnecessary equipment and needless redundancy has been removed from the work area, it’s time to “shine” – more or less, to clean.
 Some checklist items for this step include: